stefan123283/Anagram-Finder-App/README.md

 # How to use the project?

-1. Clone the git repository.
+1. Clone the git repository in the desired location.

-2. You can provide a list of words to be grouped into anagrams in the sample.txt file located in the files folder, or you can use the one that is already provided.
+2. Open the downloaded folder using your preferred Java IDE.

-3. Run the Main.java class.
-A file named result.txt should appear in the files folder.
-Open it and you will see the anagrams printed on the same line.
+3. Provide a list of words that should be grouped into anagrams in the **___sample.txt___** file located in the _**files**_ folder, or you can use the one already provided. **Note** that only one word should be added per line, otherwise the program will not work as expected.

-Good luck!
+4. Run the Main.java class.
+A file named _**result.txt**_ should appear in the _**files**_ folder.
+Open it, and you will see the anagrams printed on the same line.